-For many golfers and golf fans around the world who consider themselves traditionalists and I include myself here, the next three weeks on the European Tour are going to be pretty special.
+For many golfers and golf fans around the world who consider themselves traditionalists and I include myself here, the next month is going to be pretty special.

 Why?
-Essentially because the next there tournaments are being played on links courses.
+Essentially because the next set of tournaments are being played on links courses.
 For me, links golf is true golf, the very heart and soul of the game.

 By their very nature, links courses and their proximity to the coast tend to provide a different test to the courses the European Tour visit week in, week out.
 Winds blowing in off the sea, fast firm fairways, “unfair” bounces, pot bunkers and undulating greens should all make for great viewing.